^

 Treatment of sinus arrhythmia

-Sinus arrhythmia requires medical treatment aimed at the elimination of concomitant diseases that violate the heart rhythm.
+Sinus arrhythmia requires drug treatment aimed at eliminating concomitant diseases that disrupt the heart rhythm.
 Such diseases include cardiosclerosis, heart failure, thyrotoxicosis, etc.

-Treatment of sinus arrhythmia in advanced cases (when the heart rate = less than 50 per min.)
-Is to perform a surgical operation (installation of a pacemaker).
+Treatment of sinus arrhythmia in advanced cases (when the heart rate is less than 50 beats per minute) involves performing surgery (installation of a pacemaker).

 Traditional therapy includes: